 How to make co-chairing work for you

-Get a reality check on how co-chairing can work in practice, so you can decide if it’s the best model for you.
+Find out how co-chairing can work in practice, so you can decide if it’s the best model for you.
 Save time with our template so you can make a considered proposal to your governing board.

 Last reviewed on 7 February 2024